This country-specific Q&A provides an overview of Restructuring & Insolvency laws and regulations applicable in Austria.

 liquidation (bankruptcy) proceedings: the court-appointed insolvency administrator takes control of the task of selling the estate’s assets at a maximum value, with the proceeds being paid out to the creditors.

-Reorganisation proceedings with and without debtor in possession usually take a few months to complete, whereas bankruptcy proceedings may take up to a few years.
+Reorganisation proceedings with and without debtor in possession, according to the legislation, are to be carried out within three months, whereas bankruptcy proceedings may take up to a few years.

 How do creditors and other stakeholders rank on an insolvency of a debtor?
-Do any stakeholders enjoy particular priority (e.g. employees, pension liabilities)?
-Could the claims of any class of creditor be subordinated (e.g. equitable subordination)?
+Do any stakeholders enjoy particular priority (e.g. employees, pension liabilities, DIP financing)?
+Could the claims of any class of creditor be subordinated (e.g. recognition of subordination agreement)?

 In all three types of insolvency proceedings under the Austrian Insolvency Act claims are classified and ranked in the following order of priority: